 Owning your own business in the Florida area is an outstanding accomplishment.
 It shows you had the stamina to take your vision from dream all the way to finish.
-You are probably feeling quite proud of yourself, as well you should.
+You are feeling quite proud of yourself, as you should.
 It requires a lot of hard work, perseverance, and financial investment to get things up and going.
-Then, once they are up and going, it is essential, for you to keep things moving in the right direction.
-Now that you have the doors open for business, it is no time to stop – no time to take a chance on losing what means so much to you.
+Then, once they are up and going, it is essential for you to keep things moving in the right direction.
+Now that you have the doors open for business, it is no time to stop – no time to take a chance of losing what means so much to you.
 Business insurance is assurance; it is the single most important next investment you should make to protect your livelihood.

-Finally, if your property should experience a loss due to damage possibly from inclement weather, vehicle damage, acts of nature, or other accidents, this will be covered under the property loss portion of the insurance.
+Finally, if your property should experience a loss due to damage from inclement weather, vehicle damage, acts of nature, or other accidents, this will be covered under the property loss portion of the insurance.

 To summarize, property loss occurs in three main categories: fires, theft, and damage.
 You may be wondering just what will be covered with property loss insurance.
 The most important items for your business are your inventory, equipment, and fixtures; these items are replaced or fixed.
 It is relevant to note here that when constructing your business policy, there are two main types of insurance you can choose from — Named Peril or All Risks.
-A Named Peril policy means you are covered in the event that the “named” situation occurs (fire, theft, etc.); the All Risks policy indicates you are protected for all of the risk factors listed EXCEPT the ones specified.
+A Named Peril policy means you are covered if the “named” situation occurs (fire, theft, etc.); the All Risks policy indicates you are protected for all of the risk factors listed EXCEPT the ones specified.

 Every day your doors are closed, it is a day without pay.
 When your business is interrupted, it is a huge crisis – this is where business insurance, again, steps in to help until you get back on your feet.
 What is covered?
 With the interruption policy you will get coverage for lost revenue, payroll, and expenses of the business.
 Additionally, you can buy added insurance for any of the following scenarios: